-- Rules follow the discovery that valuable, "sensitive" items are missing from a vault
+- Valuable, "sensitive" items are missing from a vault at the military base

 - The items include things such as scopes, but no weapons or ammunition